popgenomics/ABC_4pop/README.md

 The x-axis shows the real value to estimate.
 The y-axis shows the estimated value by using a random-forest approach.
 The red line is a line of slope 1 passing through the origin.

+Results for current populations are shown only for population A, and are similar to B, C and D.
+In the same way for Na_AB and Na_CD, and for Tsplit_AB and Tsplit_CD.